Find a Lawyer by Practice

 Find a Lawyer by Location

-What are civil rights?
-They are our basic human rights that are established and guarded by the US Constitution.
-This includes protections from discrimination and other forms of unequal treatment on the basis of national origin, race, gender, and age.
+Civil rights are basic human rights established and guarded by the U.S. Constitution, and protecting these is an essential part of the democratic values of the United States and of civil rights attorneys.
+As defined by the constitution, these rights refer to statutory and court-mandated protections from discrimination and other forms of unequal treatment on the basis of national origin, race, gender, age, and other such characteristics.